This section is intended for healthcare professionals

 Haga SM, Drozd F, Lisøy C, Wentzel-Larsen T, Slinning K (2019).
 Mamma Mia – A randomized controlled trial of an internet-based intervention for perinatal depression.
 Psychological Medicine 49, 1850–1858. https://doi.org/10.1017/S0033291718002544

-The RCT shows a reduction of symptoms and prevalence of perinatal depression of 25% (21,5-26,6%) in the risk group.
+The RCT shows a reduction of symptoms and prevalence of perinatal depression of 21,5% to 26,6% in the risk group.

 Haga, S. M., Kinser, P., Wentzel-Larsen, T., Lisøy, C., Garthus-Niegel, S., Slinning, K., & Drozd, F. (2021).
 Mamma Mia – A randomized controlled trial of an internet intervention to enhance subjective well-being in perinatal women.
 The Journal of Positive Psychology, 16(4), 446–454. https://doi.org/10.1080/17439760.2020.1738535

-The RCT shows a significant increase in subjective well-being for users outside of the risk group.
+The RCT shows a significant decrease in negative affect for women outside of the risk group.

 Kinser, P. A., Moyer, S., Jones, H. A., Jallo, N., Popoola, A., Thacker, L., Russell, S., Olavesen, E. S., Sundrehagen, T., Hare, M. M., Xia, B., Garthus-Niegel, S., Haga, S. M., & Drozd, F. (2025).
 Perceptions of the Mamma Mia program, an internet-based prevention strategy for perinatal depression symptoms.
 PLOS Mental Health, 2(4), e0000138. https://doi.org/10.1371/journal.pmen.0000138